-Mortgage During And After Bankruptcy And How To Qualify
+Mortgage During And After Bankruptcy Guidelines

+In this article, we will cover and discuss mortgage during and after bankruptcy guidelines.
 Bankruptcy can mean many different things to different people.
 It does not mean homeownership is out of the picture.
 Many Americans file either chapter 7 or chapter 13 bankruptcies to get back on their feet.
 The bankruptcy laws are very straightforward and can help many families regain financial stability.
 In this blog, we will detail some pointers on how to qualify for a mortgage as fast as possible after declaring bankruptcy.
 We have written many articles on this topic as we help hundreds of families purchase or refinance homes recently out of bankruptcy or even still in an active chapter 13 bankruptcy.
 There are a million different reasons why families file bankruptcy, but they are all looking to obtain the same result, a fresh start.

 Home Buyers Can Qualify For Mortgage During And After Bankruptcy

-You can see from the chart below; personal bankruptcies have declined slightly since the hard economic times of 2008 to 2012.
+You can see from the chart below; personal bankruptcies have declined slightly from the hard economic times of 2008 to 2012.
 But bankruptcies are still incredibly common with over 700,000 in 2017 alone.
 The majority of banks and lenders will tell you need to wait a minimum of two years after your bankruptcy discharges before you qualify for a mortgage.
 This is not true, and this is a lender overlay.
 Please see our blog on LENDER OVERLAYS for more information.
 After 12 on-time payments to a Chapter 13 bankruptcy, you are legally allowed to enter a mortgage with the trustee’s permission.
 With an FHA or VA loan, you will require a manual underwrite but homeownership is closer than you think.

 Tips In Qualifying For Mortgage During And After Bankruptcy